The Teacher Experience

-- Teachers can bring lessons to life by modeling them in front of the class.
+Teachers can bring lessons to life by making it relevant to the students’ lives.

-- Teachers can excite students by setting goals, and by giving physical certificates.
-Digital devices can only deliver digital badges.
+Teachers can excite students by setting goals, and by giving physical certificates, whereas digital devices can only deliver digital badges.

-- And while digital programs can reward students for their accomplishments, real teachers can congratulate students for their Time and Effort—an intangible no digital device cannot measure.
+And while digital programs can reward students for their accomplishments, real teachers can congratulate students for their Time and Effort—an intangible digital devices cannot measure.